YuehWenn/HSR-Fix/README.md

 Designed for object-oriented mod developer,easier to adjust and debug.

 It will be a general mod tool for 3dmigoto.

+(This tool is still in public beta test developing)
 # Environment
 Python 3.7.9